imagej/pyimagej/doc/Troubleshooting.md

 DEBUG:jgo: [ERROR] Non-resolvable import POM: Could not transfer artifact net.imglib2:imglib2-imglyb:pom:1.0.1 from/to scijava.public (https://maven.scijava.org/content/groups/public): Transfer failed for https://maven.scijava.org/content/groups/public/net/imglib2/imglib2-imglyb/1.0.1/imglib2-imglyb-1.0.1.pom @ line 8, column 29: Connect to maven.scijava.org:443 [maven.scijava.org/144.92.48.199] failed: Connection timed out:
 ```

-This suggests you may be behind a firewall that is preventing Maven from
+This suggests you may be behind a firewall that is preventing necessary
-downloading the necessary components.
+components from being downloaded.
 In this case you have a few options
 to try:

 1. Tell Java to use your system proxy settings: